myshov/history-of-javascript/README.md

 About a year ago I had prepared talk about Modularity In JS.
 Then after some time I had decided to write article on this topic.
 It was a really fun process.
 To do the article more legit I contacted with stellar people from JS community and TC39 on twitter.
 In the process of research of JS modularity I figured out other facts about history of JS, that can be interesting to someone else.

-Anyway the knowing of history of anything can give us a lot in the perpective and it's always interesting to know what persons are stand behind the particular technology.
+Anyway the knowing of history of anything can give us a lot in the perspective and it's always interesting to know what persons are stand behind the particular technology.
 So I've decided to write a series of independent articles about JavaScript history.
 And who knows maybe in the future it will become a book.
-Anyway for me persanally it's fun to figure out some facts and to learn something new about technology that I use everyday.
+Anyway for me personally it's fun to figure out some facts and to learn something new about technology that I use everyday.

 There is only one article at this moment ;).
 Because I write in my spare time and this process is not so fast as I would wanted.